bakestake/stoner-ai/README.md

 - **Buyback**: If the agent determines that metrics support a buyback, it purchases Yeet tokens.
 Users who bribed for the winning pool can then claim these tokens based on their contribution.

-- **Burn**: If a buyback is not suitable, 50% of the $BUDS bribed for the most bribed pool is burned, reducing token supply and enhancing its deflationary effects.
+- **Burn**: If a buyback is not suitable, burn total amount of $BUDS lost to raids in most bribed pool.

 ## Automation and Governance